Components

 </script>

-There are 3 types of script tag in a Nijor component.
-It is not neccessary to use all of them in a single project.
+There are 2 types of script tag in a Nijor component.
+It is not neccessary to use both of them in a single component.

 <p>Hello {name} !</p>